dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 You can ask the Java223 bundle to add to this exported jar some classes by using the following Java223 configuration properties:

-- `additionalBundles`: Additional package name exposed by bundles running in OpenHAB.
-Use ',' as a separator.
-- `additionalClasses`: Additional individual classes.
-Use ',' as a separator.

 ## Configure your project

 In order to use an IDE and write code with autocompletion, javadoc, and all other syntax sugar, you just have to add to your project :